Welcome to the new KidsHealth website! See what is new.

 • call Healthline on 0800 611 116 if you are unsure what you should do

-• see your family doctor
+• see your health professional

-• go to an after-hours medical centre
+• go to an after-hours medical centre or hospital emergency department

 • dial 111 within New Zealand (use the appropriate emergency number in other countries) for urgent medical help